learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Stateless applications don't hold any state and are an excellent use case for Kubernetes.

-With stateless apps, you can take advantage of the horizontal scaling and create copies of your app without worrying about synchronisation.
+With stateless apps, you can take advantage of horizontal scaling and create copies of your app without worrying about synchronisation.

 You can also schedule Pods anywhere in your infrastructure without having particular constraints.